When we think about alcoholics, it’s easy to imagine somebody staggering down the street, smelling of booze with their life in tatters.

 This can lead to emotional or even physical abuse, and place a lot of stress on a relationship.

 If you believe your partner may have a drinking problem, we recommend contacting us to discuss your options.
+See our guide on how to support an alcoholic, which offers lots of useful advice to help you and loved ones living with an alcoholic.

 You could also try filling in the below test with your partners’ details to see what results they get: